asaganowski/asaganowski/README.md

 ### 🗒&ensp;About me:

-- 🔭 I’m currently working on my portfolio projects.
+- 🔭 I’m working on my portfolio projects.

-- 🌱 I’m currently learning ...
+- 🌱 I expand knowledge in <strong>Typescript&React</strong>

-- 👯 I’m looking to collaborate on ...
+- 📧 Mail: a.saganowski00@gmail.com

 ### 📫&ensp;How to reach me: